adica/aws.lambda/README.md

 This code will be highly available and secured on AWS servers without the need to know how to set up and maintain servers.

-## Lambda benefits
+## Lambda pros

-- Your code will be highly secured on AWS servers
+- Our Code will be highly secured on AWS servers
-- Your code will auto scale when needed
+- Our code will auto scale when needed
-- You will Pay only when your code is running (if you still don't have customers - you won't pay anything)
+- We will Pay only when the code is running (when there are no customers - this service is free)
 - Very easy way to deploy new versions, and no downtimes
 - Built-in monitoring with [cloudwatch](https://aws.amazon.com/cloudwatch/)

+## Lambda cons
+- Not ideal for 'customer facing' service because there is still latency issue on execution time.
+- Locked into specific OS and Node version.
+- Works on a black box - if something went wrong it's hard to understand what happend.
+- Local enviroment can't be exact like Lambda.

 ## Summery
 AWS lambda functions have some disadvantages (mostly latency issues)- but I personally think this kind of services will be the future of code deployments, and you should give it a try and test it by yourself.